thorsianway/docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to Thorsianway docs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands